 Richard has 2 grandchildren at MMK and lives in Stanmore and is a member of Stanmore United Synagogue.

 Areas of responsibility: Chair of Finance Committee

 Foundation Governor, appointed May 2018

 Eleanor was previously a barrister specialising in criminal defence and retired from the bar to bring up her four children all of whom went to a Jewish primary school and are now in Immanuel and JFS.
-Eleanor serves on the personnel sub-committee and is link governor for Jewish Studies.
+Eleanor serves on the Curriculum Committee and is link governor for Jewish Studies.

 Eleanor is on the board of management at Kinloss Shul with particular involvement in youth and education and hopes to bring some of that experience to various aspects of MMK life.

 Foundation Governor, Chair of Personnel Committee, appointed October 2017